On augmented finite element formulation for the Navier--Stokes equations with vorticity and variable viscosity: Summary and concluding remarks

 \section{Summary and concluding remarks}

 In the present work, we have presented an optimally convergent mixed finite element method for the discretisation of the vorticity-velocity-pressure formulation of the Navier--Stokes equations with non-constant viscosity.
-We have established the unique solvability of the continuous and discrete variational problems using the theory of fixed-point operators, and have shown the stability and optimal convergence of particular choices of finite element families.
+We have established the unique solvability of the continuous and discrete variational problems using the theory of fixed--point operators, and have shown the stability and optimal convergence of particular choices of finite element families.
 We have numerically investigated the performance of the methods on 2D and 3D tests.
 Some key features of the proposed method are the liberty to choose different inf-sup stable finite element families for the Navier--Stokes equations, the direct and accurate access to vorticity independently and without applying postprocessing, and the flexibility in handling Dirichlet boundary conditions for velocity, as well as in defining outflow conditions.
 Some of these properties are of marked interest, for instance, when coupling with other effects such as settling mechanisms or doubly-diffusive interactions, where we foresee a direct applicability of the ideas proposed herein.
-On the other hand, one unavoidable disadvantage of the present method is that it does not produce point-wise divergence-free velocities.
+On the other hand, one unavoidable disadvantage of the present method is that it does not produce point-wise divergence-free velocities. \ric{Currently, we are not aware of other formulations in the literature that address the problem in the present form.
+Therefore a thorough comparison against other discretisations is out of the scope of the present paper.}

-\textbf{Acknowledgements.} This work has been partially supported by DIUBB through projects 2020127 IF/R and 2120173 GI/C; by ANID-Chile through projects FONDECYT 1211265, FB210005 of the PIA Program: ``Concurso Apoyo a Centros Cient\'ificos y Tecnol\'ogicos de Excelencia con Financiamiento Basal, Scholarship Program, Doctorado Becas Chile 2021'', 21210945; by the Monash Mathematics Research Fund S05802-3951284; and by the Ministry of Science and Higher Education of the Russian Federation within the framework of state support for the creation and development of World-Class Research Centers ``Digital biodesign and personalised healthcare" No. 075-15-2020-926.
+\textbf{Acknowledgements.} This work has been partially supported by DICREA-UBB through projects 2020127 IF/R and 2120173 GI/C, by ANID-Chile through Centro de Modelamiento Matemático (FB210005), Anillo of Computational Mathematics for Desalination Processes (ACT 210087), Fondecyt project 1211265; by Scholarship Program Doctorado Becas Chile 2021 21210945; by the Monash Mathematics Research Fund S05802-3951284; and by the Ministry of Science and Higher Education of the Russian Federation within the framework of state support for the creation and development of World-Class Research Centers ``Digital biodesign and personalized healthcare'' No. 075-15-2022-304.